Iris Chang: Depression and death

+According to her mother, Chang's first suicide attempt occurred on September 21, 2004, and her attempt to purchase a firearm occurred on October 28.
+Her mother wrote that both incidents were completely out of character for Chang and occurred several days after she had begun taking the antidepressant citalopram.
+Her mother also stated that Chang had initially been strongly opposed to taking prescribed medication.
+According to her account, psychiatrist Martin Teicher explained that his usual starting dose of risperidone was 0.25 mg, while Chang's initial prescription was eight times that amount.

 On November 9, 2004, at 9:15 A.M., Chang was found dead in the driver's seat of her Oldsmobile Alero car by a Santa Clara Valley Water District employee on a rural road south of Los Gatos, California and west of State Route 17, in Santa Clara County.
 Investigators concluded that Chang had committed suicide by shooting herself through the mouth with a .45 Ruger Old Army revolver.
-At the time of her death, she had been taking the medications Depakote and Risperdal to stabilize her mood.
+At the time of her death, she had been taking the medications valproate and risperidone to stabilize her mood.

 It was later discovered that she had left behind three suicide notes each dated November 8, 2004.
 "Statement of Iris Chang" stated:

 I promise to get up and get out of the house every morning.
 I will stop by to visit my parents then go for a long walk.
 I will follow the doctor's orders for medications.
 I promise not to hurt myself.
 I promise not to visit Web sites that talk about suicide.

 The next note was a draft of the third: